photoprism/photoprism-docs/docs/user-guide/settings/library.md

 #### :material-camera: Convert to JPEG ####

-Automatically creates JPEG previews for other file types so they can be displayed in search results and in the full-screen viewer.
+Automatically creates JPEG or PNG preview images for other file types so they can be displayed in search results and in the full-screen viewer.

 !!! danger ""
-    *Convert to JPEG* should not be disabled, as this effectively prevents PhotoPrism from indexing file types other than JPEG unless JPEG sidecar files already exist with the same filename prefix.
+    *Convert to JPEG* should be enabled, otherwise PhotoPrism cannot index file types other than JPEG or PNG unless a preview sidecar file with the same filename prefix already exists.
 See *Stacks* to learn more about naming conventions of sidecar files.

 ## Stacks ##